AnyChart/docs.anychart.com/Gantt_Chart_NEW/Events.md

 </tr>
 </table>

-In the sample below, event listeners are used to update the chart title when `rowMouseOver`, `rowClick`, `rowDblClick`, and `rowCollapseExpand` fire:
+In the sample below, event listeners are used to update the chart title when `"rowMouseOver"`, `"rowClick"`, `"rowDblClick"`, and `"rowCollapseExpand"` fire:

 {sample :height 295}GANTT\_NEW\_Events\_01{sample}